-During the Covid-19 pandemic, the Town of Manchester incorporated adaptations to enable continued public input.
-Participation in public meetings increased with the inclusion of a virtual option so though the pandemic has officially ended, an online option was still offered while preparing this Action Plan.
+During the Covid-19 pandemic, the Town of Manchester incorporated adaptations to enable continued opportunities for public input.
+Participation in public meetings increased with the inclusion of a virtual option so though the pandemic has officially ended, an online option was still offered - along with an inperson option - while preparing this Action Plan.